greenelab/deep-review/sections/06_discussion.md

 criteria.
 An FDR of 50% in this context may suffice.

-What is the correspondence between these metrics and commonly used classification metrics such as auPRC and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
+What is the correspondence between these metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.
 This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
 For example, classification of TF binding sites can exhibit a recall of 0% at 10% FDR and auPRC greater than 0.6.
 In this case, the auPRC may be competitive, but the predictions are ill-suited for targeted validation that can only examine a few of the highest-confidence predictions.
-Likewise, auROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@doi:10.1145/1143844.1143874
-@doi:10.1038/nmeth.3945].
+Likewise, auROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@doi:10.1145/1143844.1143874 @doi:10.1038/nmeth.3945].
 For example, consider a classification model with recall of 0% at FDR less than 25% and 100% recall at FDR greater than 25%.
 In the context of TF binding predictions where only 1% of genomic regions are bound by the TF, this is equivalent to a recall of 100% for FPR greater than 0.33%.
 In other words, the auROC would be 0.9967, but the classifier would be useless for targeted validation.
 It is not unusual to obtain a chromosome-wide auROC greater than 0.99 for TF binding predictions but a recall of 0% at 10% FDR.

 #### Formulation of classification labels